-Today, auspiciously, is the launch of her new product Face Hero, so we caught up with the hilarious Zo and begged her to come clean about her own skincare routine and how she carefully honed her product line.
-The pics of her amazing home (and Meowbert, her cat) come care of our friends over at The Grace Tales - photographer Julie Adams and editor Georgie Abay, who also captured Zoe with her husband Hamish Blake and new bub, Sonny – check the full story out here.
+We caught up with the hilarious Zo and begged her to come clean about her own skincare routine and how she carefully honed her product line.
+The pics of her amazing home (and Meowbert, her cat) come care of our friends over at The Grace Tales - photographer Julie Adams and editor Georgie Abay, who also captured Zoe with her husband Hamish Blake and new bub, Sonny (before little Rudy was born!) – check the full story out here.

 “I don’t think of myself as a beauty aficionado

 Have you seen the girls on YouTube?
 They’re about 80 years younger than me and know five times as much.
 I started out in beauty with atrocious eye shadow skills and terrible eyebrows.
 Oh, come on: it was 2004; we all had terrible eyebrows.
 The job was beauty editor at Cosmopolitan, and aside of the overwhelming sense of fraud shadowing me, it was a god damn dream.